ivanfilho21/PHP_Tests/tasks/README.md

 ## What can it do?
 * Create, List, Edit, Duplicate, and Delete tasks.
+* Manual Form Validation (without regular expressions).

 ## What needs to be done?
-* Form validation before adding/editing a task.
+* Form validation using Regular Expressions.

 ### Screenshot
 <div align="center">